Frequently Asked Questions

 A: There should be no difference in choosing either.
 One gives you a little more freedom with your choice of subjects while the other requires more commitment to study courses in your chosen major.
 Ultimately, as long as you complete certain courses for medicine within your undergraduate degree, both will provide equal assistance later on.

 Got more questions?
-Send us an email at email@example.com and we will get back to you!
+Send us a message on Facebook and we will get back to you!